Macedonian Ruins

 There must have been something special about the way that Jesus prayed that prompted the disciples to ask him to teach them to pray.
 Was it that he got results and they did not?
 We don’t know what the reason was, but Jesus did teach them and when he did, he commanded them to pray his way.

-Is it a struggle getting answers to prayer?
+Is it a struggle to get answers to prayer?
 Is it time for results?
-Perhaps we need to adjust our approach to prayer?
+Perhaps we need to adjust our approach to prayer.
 Let’s look closer at the way Jesus taught them to pray.

 The Lord’s Prayer